kdesrc-build features include:

 Excellent support for building the Qt™ library (in case the KDE software you are trying to build depends on a recent Qt™ not available in your distribution).

 kdesrc-build does not require a GUI present to operate.
-So, you can build KDE without needing an alternate graphical environment.
+So, you can build KDE software without needing a graphical environment.

 Supports setting default options for all modules (such as the compilation settings or the configuration options).
 Such options can normally be changed for specific modules as well.

 Also, kdesrc-build will add standard flags as appropriate to save you the trouble and possible errors from typing them yourself.

 kdesrc-build can automatically switch a source directory to checkout from a different repository, branch, or tag.
 This happens automatically when you change an option that changes what the repository URL should be, but you must use the --src-only option to let kdesrc-build know that it is acceptable to perform the switch.

 kdesrc-build can checkout only portions of a module, for those situations where you only need one program from a large module.

 For developers: kdesrc-build will remind you if you use svn+ssh:// but ssh-agent is not running, as this will lead to repeated password requests from SSH.